Wet basement walls can cause extensive and expensive damage to your home. The Waterproof Group provides expert

 Do repair cracks – Foundation cracks are not only found in the middle of a basement but also at its bottom.
 When pouring concrete for a footing, it’s common practice to do so before providing support against potential pressures from below by setting up steel rebar that will hold everything together once finished with cement or other building materials like brick pavers.
 However this method does create what’s known as “cold joints” – spots where there can develop later on when soil shifts and settles alongside structural elements.

 Hydraulic Cement is the best way to fill any below grade exterior cracks you find in your home.
 It’s easy, quick and efficient!
 Simply mix together with water until it becomes heavy enough for gloved hands or appropriate application tools.
-Interior cracks will need professional crack repair.
+Interior cracks will need

 Don’t forget basement window wells – To prevent leaks in your basement window well, it is important that you have a drainage system installed beneath the lip of ground around each individual opening.
 This will help reduce any water which may gather at its base and seep into cracks or joints throughout other parts of house plumbing systems.